rohan-wappnet/AuthenticationAPI/README.md

 Variable names and comments are not inserted as of now as today the main focus was on learning the system.

-Login API is still not working due to some bugs, will be resolved by tomorrow
 """

 Django Task - RestApi